-What I really liked about this recipe was the way they had you concentrate down the tomatoes by cooking them until they were brown and sticking to the pan.
+What I really liked about this recipe was the way they had you cook down the tomatoes until they were nicely browned and concentrated.
 This step, combined with the red wine, allowed the sauce to develop a really nice, rich, complex flavor that was simply perfect!
 I used a Merlot in this recipe but feel free to use whatever red wine that you have on hand, any wine is better than no wine!
 Because the sauce is somewhat thick and chunky adding a little of the pasta water to the finished meal really helped to give it the perfect consistency.
 It made just the right amount of sauce for one and half pounds of pasta however, if you like a more heavily sauced pasta, I’d stick with a pound.
 Enjoy!

 - 2 (28 oz) cans whole peeled San Marzano tomatoes

 - 2 garlic cloves, minced

 - 2 tsp minced fresh oregano or 1/2 tsp dried